inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 ^^^^^^^^^^^^^^^^^^

-55. To see the various symbology options for vector lines, open the Layer Properties for the streets layer, and click on the dropdown box:
+55. To see the various symbology options for vector lines, open the Layer Properties for the streets layer, and click on the drop-down box:

 .. image:: /static/training/beginner/qgis-inasafe/image106.*
    :align: center